KabbAmine/vCoolor.vim/README.md

 Using `<Alt-V>` you can insert a hsl color anywhere (NORMAL and INSERT modes).

-Click on the image for a short screencast.
+Click on the image for a short screencast of the v0.1.

 [![Screencast of vCoolor](.img/play-me.jpg)](https://www.youtube.com/watch?v=ZBJ_-Uxm55U)